Click here after starting sermon audio to bring up PowerPoint slides and visual aides which go along with the sermon. . Help

 Or, sang a special for our own glory and not the Lord’s?

-Or, prayed a spiritual prayer publicly in the service, our only heartfelt one all week!?
+Or, prayed a spiritual prayer publicly in the service, and it was our only heartfelt prayer all week!?

 Or, collected the offering as an usher, but not participate in giving at our church?

 Or, taught that lesson on sin, only to go home intending to sin privately.